nateKlaux/Naviga.Docs/CSR_Guide/csr_guide-update_address.md

 1. Select the **edit** button under the billing address column.
 2. Enter the new values for each section of the billing address.
 3. Select the calendar icon and choose a date for when the address change should occur.
-4. Confirm whether the subscriber wishes to apply the change to the delivery address.
-If so, check the box and confirm the disclaimer.
+4. Confirm whether the subscriber wishes to apply the change to delivery address.
+If so, confirm the address is deliverable, check the box, then confirm the disclaimer.
 Otherwise, skip this step.
 5. Select **save**.
 The change is processed in real-time with the circulation system and the address change appears in the **scheduled address change** grid.

 ### Update a delivery address